EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Variability in 's samples

 The quantitative result of the decomposition is presented in Tab.~\ref{tab:variability:coarse-super}, for each variable separately, averaged over locations.
 For all variables, the ratio of coarse-scale to local-scale variance greatly exceeds 1, indicating that most variability stems from the transfer of GCMs to average-pooled RCMs.
 In other words, the GCM boundary conditions contain comparatively little information about the coarsened RCM data, whereas the coarsened RCM already well determines the high-resolution output.
+We suspect that this is because the GCM only drives the RCM at the boundaries, leaving a wide range of plausible climate conditions inside the RCM's domain.

 The ratio is between 2.0 and 16.8 for the different variables.
 It is largest for temperature and wind and smallest for precipitation.
 For wind, the high ratio is primarily due to large-scale variability over sea areas, where local variance is small.
 In contrast, precipitation exhibits greater local-scale variability, particularly in the Alpine regions.
 Since these small-scale effects cannot be fully captured by the average-pooled data $Z$, the contribution of local-scale variance remains relatively large, leading to a lower overall ratio.